 Have you always wanted to visit Delhi in India?
-I have.
+I have for so long.
 It has always intrigued me, and I finally got to see and experience this historic, colourful, bustling city for myself first hand.
 It was so much better than I had imagined.
-Here is my ‘Delhi in a day’ tour, full of culture, amazing architecture, life and soul.
+Here is my epic ‘Delhi in a day’ tour, full of culture, amazing architecture, life and soul.

 A Bit About Delhi

 Officially, Delhi is the National Capital Territory of India.
 It is also a city unofficially divided in two – the old and the new.
 Delhi has existed since 1st century BC/BCE (before common era) when a king by the name of Raja Dhilu ruled the area.
 Delhi has been ruled by many different empires and kingdoms over its history, as is evidenced by the numerous relics you can see around the city.

 Old Delhi, also known as Central Delhi, is the historic centre, and was originally a walled city dating from the 1600’s.
 Most of the historical monuments and sites are located in Old Delhi.
 It is not easy to drive in this historic part of town.
 The roads are very narrow it is chaotic.
 Often referred to as the soul of India.

 New Delhi is an urban district and territory of Delhi, and is the capital of India since its independence from British rule in 1947.
 Here is the location of the Government of India, with both the Prime Minister and the President using these palatial Secretarial Buildings.

 New Delhi has modern architecture, wider roads, and was established by the British.
 You can see a huge difference between Old and New Delhi.